 The Worcester Art Museum's Third Thursday Master Series features in-depth presentations by art scholars, providing insights and stories about works in the Museum's collection or on view in special exhibitions.
 The art talks are held on most third Thursdays in the Museum Café at 6pm.
-See our upcoming online events listed below.
+See our upcoming events listed below.

 Access to all events is by advance registration only.
 To register for an event, click on the associated 'Register Now' button in the table below.
 After registering, you will receive a confirmation email and ticket.